 - 1 tablespoon smoked paprika

-- Add the roasted veggies and saute for 2-3 minutes.
+Add all of tomatoes, peppers, and onions.
+Saute for 2-3 minutes.
 (Be sure to scrape the charred bits of veggies from the baking sheets and add it to your stock pot.)

-- Add the vegetable stock and use a hand-held blender to puree the veggies.
+Add the vegetable stock and stir to combine.

 Remove from heat and use a hand-held immersion blender, or a counter top blender, to puree the soup until smooth.
 Place the pot back on the heat and add the oregano, basil, and taste to see if you need to add more salt.